 I am going to take you on a little trip.
-We won’t be gone long and the length of the trip will not tire you.
-It may, however, exhaust you emotionally if you have had a loved one who is or was an alcoholic.
-What is maddening about alcoholism is that it affects everyone in the family and not just the alcoholic.
-The alcoholic, of course, suffers physically when heavy drinking occurs, but the family also suffers emotionally and psychologically in dealing with the alcoholic and that may be the true tragedy of this disease.
+We won’t be gone long, and the length of the trip will not tire you.
+It may, however, exhaust you emotionally if you have a loved one who is or was an alcoholic.
+What is maddening about alcoholism is that it affects everyone in the family—not just the alcoholic.
+The alcoholic, of course, suffers physically when heavy drinking occurs, but the family also suffers emotionally and psychologically in dealing with the alcoholic, and that may be the true tragedy of this disease.

-Alcoholism does not discriminate; in a way it is the perfect democracy in the disease world, allowing membership to any race, creed or gender.
-If left unchecked this perfect disease is a ruthless killer and taking prisoners is not in its vocabulary.
-If you have been affected by alcoholism then you most likely have read about it, researched it and tried to better understand the disease and possible “remedies” for the disease.
+Alcoholism does not discriminate; in a way it is the perfect democracy in the disease world, allowing membership to any race, creed, or gender.
+If left unchecked this perfect disease is a ruthless killer, and taking prisoners is not in its vocabulary.
+If you have been affected by alcoholism then you most likely have read about it, researched it, and tried to better understand the disease and its possible “remedies."